hotosm/fmtm/docs/about/faq.md

   forced to open-source the original work done, but everything since has been closed.
   Have since done some great work around data management and analytics, however, their main objective is not the same as FMTM: coordinating field mapping.

+- **ODK**: I won't cover much here, as we talk about it a lot elsewhere.
+  If you are collected mobile survey data then this is a tool at the forefront of that space.
+Many other tools replicate what ODK do.

+- **ArcGIS Survey123**: proprietary / paid, more appropriate for our use case over ArcGIS Field Maps.
+However, not an option due to it's closed nature.

+- **CommCare**: technically open-source, developed by Dimagi, but built in such a way to make it quite difficult to self-host.
+Very good at collection of "longitudinal data" (data over time), which ODK has only recently began to address with Entities.
+We should definitely look for opportunities to learn from / collaborate into the future.

+Unmaintained projects:

 - **MapCampaigner**: a now dead project.
 In our opinion, this tool certainly helped the Monitoring & Evaluation team for field data collection projects, but did not